DnnFree/awesome-dnn/README.md

 - [dnnsearchandreplace](https://github.com/horacioj/dnnsearchandreplace) DNN Text Search and Replace
 - [PolyDeploy](https://github.com/cantarus/PolyDeploy) A Bulk Deployment tool for the DNN CMS.
 PolyDeploy is focussed on security, reliability and auditability. (by: @cantarus)
 - [Ventrian Property Agent](https://scippy.github.io/Property-Agent/) - Updated module of originale Ventrian Property Agent (by: @scippy)
+- [40fingers DNN-SEORedirect](https://github.com/40fingers/DNN-SEORedirect) allow you to monitor and manage the 404's your DNN site is receiving and redirect (301) them

 ### Provider
 - [CKEditor](https://github.com/w8tcha/dnnckeditor) An WYSIWYG HTML Editor Provider for DNN® 9.3.2 or above